-In conjunction with our plan to restructure and optimize our manufacturing footprint while reducing our concentration risk in the PRC, as of September 30, 2023, we have stopped all production activities and commenced the shutdown of our southwestern China factory.
-As a result, we incurred severance and other exit costs of \$0.1 million and \$0.1 million, respectively, during the three months ended March 31, 2024, which are included within factory restructuring charges on our consolidated statements of operations.
+In conjunction with our plan to restructure and optimize our manufacturing footprint while reducing our concentration risk in the PRC, we stopped all production activities and began to shut down our southwestern China factory beginning in the third quarter of 2023.
+We incurred no severance or other exit costs during the three months ended September 30, 2024 and \$3.4 million of severance and \$0.3 million of other exit costs for the three months ended September 30, 2024 and \$3.4 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of severance and \$0.1 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of other exit costs during the nine months ended September 30, 2024 and \$3.4 million of other exit costs for the nine months ended September 30, 2023.
+These costs are included within factory restructuring charges on our consolidated statements of operations.
 We have recognized a total of \$4.2 million in factory restructuring charges since September 2023.
-We expect this factory restructuring to be completed in the second quarter of 2024 and do not expect any further expenses associated with this plan.
+This factory restructuring was completed in the second quarter of 2024 and we do not expect any further expenses associated with this plan.